-Here you will find answers to some of the common questions participants/interns have before their trip.
+Here you will find answers to some of the common questions participants/interns have before joining us in the field.

 All of the questions listed are organized by category.
 Please review these questions before contacting our office.
 If you have a question that isn't listed below, please contact our field office at 561-575-5660 or firstname.lastname@example.org.